cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 <p class="img-attribute">Source: https://assets2.botmetric.com/wp-content/uploads/2017/10/The-benefits-of-going-serverless-1.png</p>

-Serverless technology has become hugely popular since the introduction of Cloud Computing, with developers realising that the costs, effort and lead times associated with building and maintaining your own server can be drastically reduced.
+Serverless technology has become hugely popular since the introduction of Cloud Computing, with developers realising that the costs, effort and lead times associated with building and maintaining your own server and infrastructure can be drastically reduced.

-Serverless is not truly serverless, but its name comes from the perception of the developers who themselves do not need to think in terms of building and maintaining a server; instead relying on SaaS products and services like [AWS Lambda][aws-lambda-url] to handle most of the work for them.
+Serverless is not truly serverless, but its name comes from the perception of the developers who themselves do not need to think in terms of building and maintaining a server; instead relying on <span class="bold">\*</span>aaS products and services like [AWS Lambda][aws-lambda-url] to handle most of the work for them.

-Aside from saving time and costs, serverless also helps to mitigate risk and responsibility in certain key areas like scalability, authentication and GDPR, to name a few.
+Aside from saving time and costs, serverless also helps to mitigate risk in important areas like scalability, availability, authentication and security, to name a few.

-Going serverless played a significant role in acheiving my main goals for the project - to have something functional in a short space of time with zero costs.
+Going serverless played a significant role in acheiving my main goals for the project.

-For more information on serverless technology, Martin Fowler has a [comprehensive article][martin-fowler-serverless-article-url] on the topic which is a good read.

 # Technical Architecture

-Below is an overview of all of the tech used and how they each contributed to the goals of the project.
+Below is an overview of the tech used and how they each contributed to the goals of the project.

 ## Next.js